Within a two-hour drive of Rochester, there are 49 New York State Parks all worthy of exploration, but try our favorite five if you haven’t already.

 Open late-May through mid-October

 People travel from far and wide to climb the 800+ steps through the 2-mile glen.
-Among all of our incredible gorge parks, Watkins Glen is the most spectacular, mainly because of its 520′ rise in elevation from the Main Entrance to the North Entrance, affording magnificent views from above.
+Among all our incredible gorge parks, Watkins Glen is the most spectacular, mainly because of its 520′ elevation rise from the Main Entrance to the North Entrance, which affords magnificent views from above.
+You can walk behind cascades and through the rock walls for a truly unique experience from May through roughly mid-fall when the gorge trail closes for the winter.

 4. Green Lakes State Park